ibm-cloud-docs/messages-for-rabbitmq/learn-dashboard-overview.md

 - [Change the admin password](/docs/services/messages-for-rabbitmq?topic=messages-for-rabbitmq-admin-password)
 - [Configure public and private endpoints](/docs/services/messages-for-rabbitmq?topic=cloud-databases-service-endpoints)
 - [Implement or modify an IP whitelist](/docs/services/messages-for-rabbitmq?topic=cloud-databases-whitelisting)

-## Backups

-The _Backups_ tab is the UI for managing your deployments backups.
-All of the available backups are listed with their timestamps.
-Click a backup to grab its ID or to restore it into a new deployment.
-More information is on the [Managing Backups](/docs/services/messages-for-rabbitmq?topic=cloud-databases-dashboard-backups) page.

 ## Observability